iridiumtao/mlops-chi/snippets/setup_env.md

 ```
 [ssh_connection]
+ssh_args = -o ControlMaster=auto -o ControlPersist=60s \
+           -o StrictHostKeyChecking=off -o UserKnownHostsFile=/dev/null \
+           -o ForwardAgent=yes \
-ssh_args = -o StrictHostKeyChecking=off -o UserKnownHostsFile=/dev/null -o ForwardAgent=yes -o ProxyCommand="ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -W %h:%p cc@A.B.C.D"
+           -o ProxyCommand="ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -W %h:%p cc@A.B.C.D"
+pipelining = True
 ```

 which says that when Ansible uses SSH to connect to the resources it is managing, it should "jump" through `A.B.C.D` and forward the keys from this environment, through `A.B.C.D`, to the final destination.
-(Also, we disable host key checking when using SSH.)
+(Also, we disable host key checking when using SSH, and configure it to minimize the number of SSH sessions and the number of network operations wherever possible.)

 You will need to edit `A.B.C.D.` *after* you provision your resources, and replace it with the floating IP assigned to your experiment.